treeverse/lakeFS/docs/reference/access-control-lists.md

 ## Pluggable Authentication and Authorization

 Authorization and authentication is pluggable in lakeFS.
-If lakeFS is attached to an external authorization server, the existing RBAC GUI may continue to be used.
-It is not possible to use both types of GUI at the same time: Moving from RBAC to simplified may only be performed once and **will** lose configuration.
+If lakeFS is attached to a [remote authentication server](remote-authenticator.html) (or you are using lakeFS Cloud) then the [role-based access control](rbac.html) user interface can be used.

+If you are using ACL then the lakeFS configuration element `auth.ui_config.RBAC` should be set to `simplified`.

 ## Previous versions of ACL in lakeFS